Swamp Think

 The Creature Walks Among Us (1956) –– Scaly monsters.

-The Gillman, a certified mouth breather out of the water, bred several offspring that forced unfortunate stunt men with powerful lungs into rubber suits.
+The Gillman, a certified mouth breather out of his element, bred several offspring that forced unfortunate stunt men with powerful lungs into rubber suits.
 The caviar of the catch was the Academy Award-winning effort by auteur Guillermo del Toro which offered a Beauty on the Beast twist.
 It was predictably overstuffed like a seafood taco with an extra helping of fish balls.

 The Shape of Water (2017) –– Manfish, man.